Antiquated terms like “estate planning” can make your financial life unnecessarily confusing.

 The probate court’s plan has some obvious drawbacks:

 - It Takes Time: Nothing moves quickly at the courthouse.
-It could take months or even years for the probate court to settle your estate and distribute assets to your heirs.
+You could wait months or even years for the probate court to settle your estate and distribute assets to your heirs.

 - It Doesn’t Reflect Your Values: You know your heirs better than the probate judge knows them.
 Your own plan can reflect your values and can allocate your resources accordingly.